openresty/mockeagain/README.markdown

 When the letter "w" or "W" appear in the value string, then writes will be mocked.

-When this environment is either not set or set to an empty string, then writes will be mocked by default.
+When this environment is either not set or set to something unrecognized, then no mocking will be performed.

 MOCKEAGAIN_VERBOSE
 ------------------